metalmandalore/serverless-goat-walkthrough/README.md

 3. Navigate to Cloudformation
 4. Click on the name of the Stack link
 5. Click Delete
+5. Click Delete Stack

 ### If Delete Fails
 You may retain resources that are failing to delete
+1. Click Delete
-1. Select Bucket as the resource to retain
+2. Select Bucket as the resource to retain
-2. Click Delete
+3. Click Delete Stack
-3. Navigate to Services
+4. Navigate to Services
-4. Navigate to S3
+5. Navigate to S3
-5. Select the S3 bucket and delete
+6. Select the S3 bucket
+7. Empty the bucket
+8. Select and delete the bucket